pythonarcade/arcade/doc/tutorials/menu/index.rst

 Initialise the Menu View
 ~~~~~~~~~~~~~~~~~~~~~~~~

-We make a boiler plate view just like we did in Step-1.
+We make a boiler plate view just like we did in Step-1 for switiching the view when the pause button is clicked.

 .. literalinclude:: menu_02.py
     :caption: Initialise the Menu View